More Medications Facts

 Interesting facts

-• Doxycycline is available in several different salts: Doxycycline monohydrate, doxycycline hydrochloride (hyclate), doxycycline carrageenate, doxycycline calcium and doxycycline phosphate (fosfatex).
+• Doxycycline is available in several different salts: monohydrate, hydrochloride (hyclate), carrageenate, calcium and phosphate (fosfatex).